Tencent/MLeaksFinder/README.md

 ```

 ## Mute Assertion
-If your class is designed as singleton or for some reason objects of your class should not be dealloced, override -assertNotDealloc in your class by giving it an empty implementation.
+If your class is designed as singleton or for some reason objects of your class should not be dealloced, override -willDealloc in your class by returning NO.
 ```
-- (void)assertNotDealloc {
+- (BOOL)willDealloc {
+    return NO;
 }
 ```